tranquilit/WAPT-Documentation/source/wapt-usage/wapt-windows-update.rst

 ``allow_direct_download``      False                                Allow direct download of updates from Microsoft servers if the WAPT server is not available
-``default_allow``              False                                Set if missing update is authorized or not by default ``filter``                     Type='Software' or Type='Driver'     Define the filter to apply for the Windows update scan ``download_scheduling``        None                                 Set the Windows Update scan recurrence (Will not do anything if *wsus* package rule or :file:`wsusscn2.cab` file have not changed) (ex: 2h)
+``default_allow``              False                                Set if missing update is authorized or not by default ``filter``                     Type='Software' or Type='Driver'     Define the filter to apply for the Windows update scan ``download_scheduling``        None                                 Set the Windows Update scan recurrence (Will not do anything if *waptwua* package rule or :file:`wsusscn2.cab` file have not changed) (ex: 2h)
 ``install_scheduling``         None                                 Set the Windows Update install recurrence (Will do nothing if no update is pending) (ex: 2h)
 ``install_at_shutdown``        False                                Install update when the machine will shutdown ``install_delay``              None                                 Set a deferred installation delay before publication in the repository (ex: 7d)
-``allowed_severities``         None									                Define a severity list that will be automatically accepted during a wapt windows update scan. ex : Important,Critical,Moderate
+``allowed_severities``         None									                Define a severity list that will be automatically accepted during a wapt windows update scan. ex: Important,Critical,Moderate
 ============================== ==================================== ======================================================================================================================================================================

 .. hint::